spotinst/spotinst-examples/README.md

 # spotinst-examples

-This repository contains quick start guides for common use-cases to run with Spotinst products and best practices
+This repository contains quick start guides for common use-cases to run with Spot products and best practices